-The country’s inhabitants are also very friendly people and greet each other in the form of a handshake or a kiss on the cheek.
+The country’s inhabitants are also very friendly people, they greet and say farewell to each other in the form of a handshake or a kiss on the cheek.

 Costa Rican culture is a blend of indigenous heritage, Spanish influence, and a sprinkle of Chinese, Jamaican, and a few other cultures mixed into the pot.

-The nation is very proud to be without an army (which was disbanded in 1949) and having free health care and education for all that live there.
+The nation is very proud to be without an army (which was disbanded in 1949) and have free health care and education for all that live there.

 The country also uses the Costa Rican Colón, or the dollar, but you’ll get charged a conversion fee for using the dollar; if you want to save money, use the Colón.

 As far as food goes, the national dish of Costa Rica is Gallo Pinto, a mix of rice, beans, and vegetables.
 They usually serve the dish with a fried egg, sausage, avocado, and sometimes fresh fish.

 Costa Rica is full of beautiful towns and cities to visit, with each one offering its visitors a different experience.
 Here are some of the most popular destinations in Costa Rica: